 Students may pursue a combined Honors program in History of Art, Design, and Visual Culture, and another discipline.
-The common requirements in a combined Honors program are the same as for other Honors programs (refer to §43.6)
+The common requirements in a combined Honors program are the same as for other Honors programs (refer to \$43.6).

-A Combined Honors degree in History of Art, Design, and Visual Culture and another discipline requires a minimum of $\star 36$ at the junior and senior levels in History of Art, Design, and Visual Culture and a minimum of $\star 36$ in the other discipline.
+A Combined Honors degree in History of Art, Design, and Visual Culture and another discipline requires a minimum of ★36 at the junior and senior levels in History of Art, Design, and Visual Culture and a minimum of ★36 in the other discipline.
 Requirements in History of Art, Design, and Visual Culture follow:

-- ★15 at the 200-level and ★3 at the 300-level in ART H, including at least ★3 in an area outside the student's area of specialization. - (2) ART H 418 (★6) Honors Essay is normally required.
+- (1) ★15 at the 200-level and ★3 at the 300-level in ART H, including at least ★3 in an area outside the student's area of specialization.
+For the Combined Honors program, CLASS 254 and 255 may be used toward the senior level requirements. - (2) ART H 418 (★6) Honors Essay is normally required.
 However, with the Advisor's approval, this may be replaced with ★6 at the 400- or 500-level in ART H if the student will be completing an Honors Essay in the other discipline.
 With special permission, a Combined Honors Essay may also be allowed in lieu of ART H 418 [see §43.6(7)].
 Consult the Honors Advisor for further information. - (3) ★3 at the 400- or 500-level in ART H. - (4) A further ★9 in ART H, including a maximum of ★6 at the junior level.